 Expected revenues from the CDBG program include repayments for funding loaned through the Housing Rehabilitation Loan program and other revitalization efforts.
 The City expects to receive approximately \$75,000 to \$300,000+ in repayments for the upcoming fiscal year and this funding will be reprogrammed for programs identified herein.
 The City will not receive proceeds for Section 108 loan guarantees, surplus funds from urban renewal settlements, or float-funded activities.
-The City allocated all available CDBG program income during the FY2021-2022 fiscal year to meet pandemic community needs and to assist with timeliness.

 Revenue expected for the HOME program includes recaptured and program income funding generated by the First Time Homebuyer Loan program.
 The City expects to receive approximately \$150,000 to \$300,000+ in HOME funding through these venues, and the funding will be utilized to further programs identified in this Plan.
-The City of Billings programs utilize 100% of CDBG and HOME funding to benefit low to moderate income households and / or areas.
+City of Billings programs utilize 100% of CDBG and HOME funding to benefit low- to moderate-income households and/or areas.
 The City may also receive program income attributable to the Neighborhood Stabilization Program and other previously funded federal and state programs.